jaredpalmer/razzle/README.md

 Runs the test watcher (Jest) in an interactive mode.
 By default, runs tests related to files changed since the last commit.

+### `npm start -- --inspect` or `yarn start -- --inspect`

+To debug the node server, you can use `razzle start --inspect`.
+This will start the node server and enable the inspector agent.
+For more information, see [this](https://nodejs.org/en/docs/inspector/).

 ---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->